kanennn/quests/README.md

 ![icon](banner.png)

-A CLI application for managing your adventure
+A TUIß application for managing your adventure

 # installation